mywrites/mywrites.github.io/app_delivery.md

 All systems will be scanned at regular intervals to determine compliance of patch management.
 Any item found noncompliant will require immediate remediation.

-Users in violation of this policy may lose their privileges to log on to the network (as explained in the *Corporate Compliance* guidelines and the *Employee Handbook*); in addition, failure to comply with this policy may result in disciplinary actions (to include job termination).
+Users in violation of this policy may lose their privileges to log on to the network (as explained in the *Corporate Compliance* guidelines and the *Employee Handbook*); in addition, failure to comply with this policy may result in disciplinary actions to include job termination.

 <style>
   table {